Ghazi-Barotha Hydropower Project: Overview

 About 1,600 cubic meter per second of water is diverted from the Indus River near the town of Ghazi, Khyber Pakhtunkhwa about 7 km downstream of Tarbela Dam (4,888 MW).
 It then runs through a 100 metre wide and 9 metre deep open power channel down to the village of Barotha where the power complex is located.
 In the reach from Ghazi to Barotha, the Indus River inclines by 76 meters over a distance of 63 km.
 After passing through the powerhouse, the water is returned to the Indus.
 In addition to these main works, transmission lines stretch 225 km.

 Construction Costs

 It costed $2.25 billion with the biggest contribution, US$1.1 billion, coming from Pakistan's own Water and Power Development Authority (WAPDA).
-Other contributors were the World Bank, who gave loan of $350 million, Asian Development Bank, who gave loan of $300 million, Japan Bank of International Cooperation offering of $350 million, Islamic Development Bank, KFW Germany's loan of $150 million and European Investment Bank raised a total sum of 1.1 billion USD for the project.
+Other contributors were the World Bank, who gave loan of $350 million, Asian Development Bank, who gave loan of $300 million, Japan Bank of International Cooperation offering of $350 million, Islamic Development Bank, KFW Germany's loan of $150 million and European Investment Bank raised a total sum of US$1.1 billion for the project.
 The construction of a 225 km, 500kV transmission line, a new 500/22kV substation, and the extension of two further substations was partially funded ($30 million) by the Kuwait Fund for Arab Economic Development in late 1998.